serverless-nextjs/serverless-next.js/documentation/docs/cdkconstruct.md

 - `runtime?: lambda.Runtime | Record<string, lambda.Runtime>` - configure the runtime of all lambdas
   or individually.
 - `withLogging?: boolean` - set debug logging on the lambda.
 - `whiteListedCookies?: string[]` - provide a list of cookies to forward to the CloudFront origin.
+- `defaultBehavior?: Partial<cloudfront.Behaviour>` - provide overrides for the
+  default behavior
 - `behaviours?: Array<cloudfront.Behaviour>` - an array of Cloudfront
   distribution behaviours.